To start using RouteMaster you need to do some basic configuration to connect it to your router system. Here’s a step-by-step guide to help you begin.

 Physically connect your router

 Before RouteMaster can control your router there has to be a control connection between the PC running RouteMaster and the router system.
-This can either be an Ethernet connection or a serial connection depending on your router.<p>If you’re using a network connection, you’ll need to know the IP Address, protocol and TCP port number used by your router.
+Usually this will be a network connection.
+You’ll need to know the IP Address, protocol and TCP port number used by your router.
 Check that the IP Address can be pinged from a command prompt on the RouteMaster PC.

 Now you have your router connected you can start configuring RouteMaster.
 When you start RouteMaster for the first time you will see a screen like this.
-The Run button is not lit, showing that the RouteMaster server is not running.
-In order to configure your router the server must be off, so if the Run button is lit please click it to turn off the server.
+Note that the RouteMaster server process is not running – RouteMaster’s internal server process must be stopped in order to configure your router.

 Add a router